Wednesday, May 06, 2009

 Here's some more 'dodgy' dealings.......

-Click on the MP3 link below this text to hear Inspector Kerry Watson- New Zealand Police, confirm a corrupt drugs set-up by Constable Sharyn Sain-Tumataroa
+Click on the youtube link below this text to hear Inspector Kerry Watson- New Zealand Police, confirm a corrupt drugs set-up by Constable Sharyn Sain Tumataroa.

 http://www.youtube.com/watch?v=8cbcVFSajOM